 What You Need to Know

-• If an H-1B worker leaves Cornell employment sooner than expected, please contact the Office of Global Learning with the details.
+- If an H-1B worker leaves Cornell employment sooner than expected, please contact International Services with the details.